-The following is a summary of the Emotion Mood Sensing Ring journey as of November 5, 2017.
+The following is a summary of the Emotion Mood Sensing Ring journey as of October 7, 2019.
 This section of our site will be updated as we clear each new major project hurdle.

-Silver Mood Sensing Ring
+Platinum Mood Sensing Ring

 Mood Sensing Sharing Device and System Patent

-White Gold Mood Sharing Ring
+White Gold Mood Sensing Ring

 Emotions make us human.
 They are essential to how we connect.
 This simple truth drives our vision of the next stage of the Internet, an Emotive Internet, which is less about things and, instead, is about expressing how we feel.
 We envision an emotionally intelligent network where biosensors and software algorithms combine to enable the real-time sensing, recognition and sharing of human emotions.
 Our mission is to accelerate the realization of the Emotive Internet.
 Mood Sensing Rings are an important step in accomplishing this mission.
-Share Your Mood.